-- A student who has lost financial aid eligibility may regain eligibility after taking classes at his/her own expense (selfpay) and meeting minimum requirements of 2.0 GPA and a completion rate in accordance with the completion rate chart within the 150% time frame. - It is the student's responsibility to notify the Financial Aid Office when these conditions have been met. - All classes (including those taken at other institutions) will be taken into consideration for reinstatement purposes. - Students who exhaust the 150% time frame may appeal if they are in their final semester.
+• A student who has lost financial aid eligibility may regain eligibility after taking classes at his/her own expense (self-pay) and meeting minimum requirements of 2.0 GPA and a completion rate in accordance with the completion rate chart within the 150% time frame.

+- It is the student's responsibility to notify the Financial Aid Office when these conditions have been met. - All classes (including those taken at other institutions) will be taken into consideration for reinstatement purposes. - Students who exhaust the 150% time frame may appeal if they have mitigating circumstances